gkmngrgn/dosh-core/README.md

 #### OPERATING SYSTEM TYPE CHECKING: `IS_LINUX` - `IS_MACOS` - `IS_WINDOWS`

 OS type variables to detect your current operating system.
+All variables return `True` or `False`.
+You can find many examples of use of these variables in the documentation.

 #### SHELL TYPE CHECKING: `IS_BASH` - `IS_PWSH` - `IS_ZSH`

 Your current shell.
+All these variables return `True` or `False`.
+It's useful if you use shell-specific package like `ohmyzsh`.

 ## FUNCTIONS